-Today proved out some simple, tried and true advice for me – it pays to take some time and tune through the bands.
-I just got a Maestro Remote Control Device for our FlexRadio SDR and I took a break around lunchtime to tune through the higher HF bands to see what I could hear.
-We use a Flex SDR as a Remote Operating Gateway into our station and the Maestro allows me to run our station over our home network with going down to the shack.
+Today proved some simple, tried, and true advice for me – it pays to take some time and tune through the bands.
+I just got a Maestro Remote Control Device for our FlexRadio SDR, and I took a break around lunchtime to tune through the higher HF bands to see what I could hear.
+We use a Flex SDR as a Remote Operating Gateway into our station, and the Maestro allows me to run our station over our home network without going down to the shack.

-I am not sure why but I decided to give the 12m band a look today.
+I am not sure why but I decided to give the 12m Band a look today.
 When I did, I was stunned!
-It is about noon time and the 12m band is wide open between Africa and the US!
+It is noon, and the 12m Band is wide open between Africa and the US!

 I worked two DX stations on 12m SSB.
-The first was XT2AW, Harald in Burkina Faso.
-Harald was working split and was not real loud but I had no trouble completing the contact with him.
-Excited, I tuned across 12m some more and found an old friend – Theo, ZS6TVB in South Africa.
+The first was XT2AW, Harald, in Burkina Faso.
+Harald was working split and was not really loud, but I had no trouble completing the contact with him.
+Excited, I tuned across 12m some more and found an old friend – Theo, ZS6TVB, in South Africa.
 I had a very nice QSO with him.
-We both marveled over the propagation on the 12m band that we were experiencing.
+We both marveled over the propagation of the 12m Band we were experiencing.
 He was 57-58 here in New Hampshire!

-The sunspot conditions are pretty weak (SFI 85, SN 26) to create such a good opening on 12m.
-I believe that we may be experiencing Transequatorial Propagation (TEP) which can provide a significant propagation enhancement on paths with traverse the equator.
+The sunspot conditions are pretty weak (SFI 85, SN 26), so such a good opening on 12m was unexpected.
+I believe that we may be experiencing Transequatorial Propagation (TEP), which can provide a significant propagation enhancement on paths that traverse the equator.
 Anita and I experienced similar TEP propagation on 10m when we were on Bora Bora Island early in 2012 with similar solar conditions.

-It just goes to show that it pays to tune the upper HF bands.
-Especially on days when “they are not open”.
-Also, 10m also appears to be open to Africa right now – I am hearing a station in Mauritania…
+It shows that it pays to tune the upper HF bands.
+Especially on days when “they are not open.”
+Also, 10m appears to be open to Africa right now – I hear a station in Mauritania…